EkaterinShitik/Bioinformatics_starter_pack/README.md

 | Output does not correspond the expected resultes             | The name of procedure is wrong.
 You see the results of another procedure
 | ValueError: No sequences provided                            | A list of sequences are not inputed
 | ValueError: Wrong procedure                                  | The procedure does not exist in this program
-| TypeError: takes from 0 to 1 positional arguments but *n* were given  | Sequences are not collected into the list type
+| ValueError: Use three-letter aa only for "three_one_letter_code" procedure!  | Three-letter sequences were inputed.
+This type of sequences is accepted only by "three_one_letter_code" procedure
 | ValueError: Invalid sequence given                           | The sequences do not correspond to standard amino acid code
 | ValueError: Please provide desired motif                     | There are no an additional argument *motif* in `search_for_motifs`
-| ValueError: Invalid start AA                                 | There is more than one letter in an additional argument *alt_start_aa* in `search_for_alt_frames`
+| ValueError: Invalid alternative start AA                                 | There is more than one letter in an additional argument *alt_start_aa* in `search_for_alt_frames`
 | ValueError: Please provide desired type of nucl_acids        | There are no an additional argument *nucl_acids* in `convert_to_nucl_acids`
 | ValueError: Invalid nucl_acids argument                      | An additional argument in `convert_to_nucl_acids` is written incorrectly